Andrew Johnson

 Johnson was born into poverty and never attended school.
-He was apprenticed as a tailor and worked in several frontier towns before settling in Greeneville, Tennessee.
-He served as alderman and mayor there before being elected to the Tennessee House of Representatives in 1835.
-After briefly serving in the Tennessee Senate, Johnson was elected to the House of Representatives in 1843, where he served five two-year terms.
-He became governor of Tennessee for four years, and was elected by the legislature to the Senate in 1857.
-During his congressional service, he sought passage of the Homestead Bill which was enacted soon after he left his Senate seat in 1862.
-Southern slave states seceded to form the Confederate States of America, including Tennessee, but Johnson remained firmly with the Union.
-He was the only sitting senator from a Confederate state who did not resign his seat upon learning of his state's secession.
+He was apprenticed as a tailor and worked in several frontier towns before settling in Greeneville, Tennessee, serving as an alderman and mayor before being elected to the Tennessee House of Representatives in 1835.
+After briefly serving in the Tennessee Senate, Johnson was elected to the U.S. House of Representatives in 1843, where he served five two-year terms.
+He was the governor of Tennessee for four years, and was elected by the legislature to the U.S. Senate in 1857.
+During his congressional service, he sought passage of the Homestead Bill, which was enacted soon after he left his Senate seat in 1862.
+Slave states in the Southern U.S., including Tennessee, seceded to form the Confederate States of America, but Johnson remained firmly with the Union.
+He was the only sitting senator from a Confederate state who did not promptly resign his seat upon learning of his state's secession.
 In 1862, Lincoln appointed him as Military Governor of Tennessee after most of it had been retaken.
-In 1864, Johnson was a logical choice as running mate for Lincoln, who wished to send a message of national unity in his re-election campaign; and became vice president after a victorious election in 1864.
+Johnson was a logical choice as Lincoln's running mate in 1864 because Lincoln wanted to send a message of national unity in his re-election campaign.
+Following their victory, Johnson became vice president.

 Johnson implemented his own form of Presidential Reconstruction, a series of proclamations directing the seceded states to hold conventions and elections to reform their civil governments.
 Southern states returned many of their old leaders and passed Black Codes to deprive the freedmen of many civil liberties, but Congressional Republicans refused to seat legislators from those states and advanced legislation to overrule the Southern actions.
 Johnson vetoed their bills, and Congressional Republicans overrode him, setting a pattern for the remainder of his presidency.
-Johnson opposed the Fourteenth Amendment which gave citizenship to former slaves.
+Johnson opposed the Fourteenth Amendment to the U.S. Constitution, which gave citizenship to former slaves.
 In 1866, he went on an unprecedented national tour promoting his executive policies, seeking to break Republican opposition.
-As the conflict grew between the branches of government, Congress passed the Tenure of Office Act restricting Johnson's ability to fire Cabinet officials.
-He persisted in trying to dismiss Secretary of War Edwin Stanton, but ended up being impeached by the House of Representatives and narrowly avoided conviction in the Senate.
+As the conflict grew between the branches of government, Congress passed the Tenure of Office Act (1867), restricting Johnson's ability to fire Cabinet officials.
+He persisted in trying to dismiss the Secretary of War, Edwin Stanton, but ended up being impeached by the House of Representatives and narrowly avoided conviction in the Senate.
 He did not win the 1868 Democratic presidential nomination and left office the following year.

 Johnson returned to Tennessee after his presidency and gained some vindication when he was elected to the Senate in 1875, making him the only president to afterwards serve in the Senate.
 He died five months into his term.
-Johnson's strong opposition to federally guaranteed rights for black Americans is widely criticized.
-Historians have consistently ranked him one of the worst presidents in American history.
+Johnson's strong opposition to federally guaranteed rights for African Americans is widely criticized, and historians have consistently ranked him as one of the worst U.S. presidents.